-I, as plan administrator, verify that the explanation that is reproduced below or attached to this notice is the explanation concerning your termination reported on the Schedule C (Form 5500) attached to the 2017 Form 5500, Annual Return/Report of Employee Benefit Plan, for the (enter name of plan).
-This Form 5500 is identified in line 2b by the nine-digit EIN (enter sponsor's EIN), and in line 1b by the three-digit PN (enter plan number).
+I, as plan administrator, verify that the explanation that is reproduced below or attached to this notice is the explanation concerning your termination reported on the Schedule C (Form 5500) attached to the 2024 Form 5500, Annual Return/Report of Employee Benefit Plan, for the (enter name of plan).
+This Form 5500 is identified in line 2b by the pipe digit EIN (enter spensor's EIN), and in line 1b by the three digit is identified in line 2b by the nine-digit EIN (enter sponsor's EIN), and in line 1b by the three-digit PN(enter plan number).